Troye Sivan: Endorsements

 In 2018, Sivan was the face of Valentino's Spring/Summer 2018 collection.
-In 2019, he was an ambassador for MAC's Viva Glam campaign.
-He also appeared in Calvin Klein's #MyCalvins and #CK50 compaigns that year.
+In 2019, he was a brand ambassador for MAC's Viva Glam campaign.
+He also appeared in Calvin Klein's #MyCalvins and #CK50 campaigns that year.
 Since 2020, he has been a Cartier ambassador.
 In February 2021, Sivan's capsule t-shirt collection that he designed with Uniqlo was released.
 On 24 September 2021, he was featured as a model in the third volume of Rihanna's Savage X Fenty Show.
 In early 2022, he was involved in Beyoncé's Ivy Park's campaign for her capsule collection with Adidas.
-In June 2022, it was announced that he was an ambassador for YSL Beauty.
+He has been a brand ambassador for YSL Beauty since 2022.
+In 2024, Sivan was announced as a brand ambassador for Rabanne.

+Tsu Lange Yor

+Following the positive response to a 2021 Architectural Digest tour of his Melbourne home, Sivan sought to launch his own lifestyle brand.
+In July 2023, it was reported that he, in partnership with his brother Steele Mellet, would launch "an independent luxury lifestyle collection of fragrances and art-driven objects" called Tsu Lange Yor.
+The name is Yiddish for 'to long years', which comes from his growing up in a Jewish household.
+The brand focuses on a feeling of "home" and does not sell white-label products.

+The brand launched in August 2023 at a pop-up store in Melbourne with household goods, candles and perfumes.

+In July 2025, it was announced that Tsu Lange Yor products would receive American distribution by Nordstrom.
+Co-founder Steele Mellet noted that "[the] UK, Australia and the US are our three major markets".
+In collaboration with fashion designer Henry Zankov, the brand also expanded into textile products.

 Artistry

-Sivan's favourite artists include Amy Winehouse, Taylor Swift and Lorde.
-MTV Artists cites Michael Jackson and Frank Ocean as additional influences.
-He told Wonderland magazine in 2018, "When I think about the songs that I grew up listening to that made me feel ... gay, it was mostly straight women: Cher, Madonna, Miley, Robyn, Lady Gaga.
+Sivan's favourite artists include Janet Jackson, Amy Winehouse, Taylor Swift and Lorde.
+He is also inspired by Michael Jackson and Frank Ocean.
+He told Wonderland in 2018, "When I think about the songs that I grew up listening to that made me feel ... gay, it was mostly straight women: Cher, Madonna, Miley, Robyn, Lady Gaga.
 Those are my gay icons, which is a bit strange.
 I would have loved to have had more queer music growing up.
 That would have been nice."
 Sivan also cites Ariana Grande and Christina Aguilera as his inspirations, as his music video for "My My My!" was directly influenced by the one for "Dirrty" (2002).

 Sivan's music has been described as "layered electropop with constant tinges of EDM".
 His baritone voice has received widespread praise, and his work has been compared to that of Lorde and Taylor Swift.
 In December 2020, Sivan was listed at number 34 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.